-- 5.1 Our minimum provision, (not mandatory) as recommended by HSE is to hold a suitably stocked first aid box, to nominate an appointed person (see 3.1 above), as well as the provision for staff of relevant information on first aid arrangements. - 5.2 In our suitably stocked First Aid box we provide the following, or suitable alternatives:- - a leaflet giving general guidance on First Aid eg HSE leaflet 'Basic advice on First Aid at work' (INDG347 rev 1). - 20 individually wrapped sterile adhesive dressings (assorted sizes); - · two sterile eye pads; - four individually wrapped triangular bandages (preferably sterile); - six safety pins; - six medium sized (approximately 12cm x 12cm) individually wrapped sterile unmedicated wound dressings; - two large (approximately 18cm x 18cm) sterile individually wrapped unmedicated wound dressings; - one pair of disposable gloves. - 5.3 The First Aid coordinator is responsible for examining the contents of the first aid boxes.
-These are checked frequently and restocked as soon as possible after use.
+- 5.1 Our minimum provision, as recommended by HSE is to hold a suitably stocked first aid box, to nominate an appointed person (see 3.1 above), as well as the provision for staff of relevant information on first aid arrangements.

+- 5.2 In our suitably stocked First Aid box we provide the following, or suitable alternatives:-

+- a leaflet giving general guidance on First Aid e.g. HSE leaflet 'Basic advice on First Aid at work' (INDG347).

+- Disposable gloves x3 pairs

+- Cleansing wipes x10

+- Normal saline for irrigation x3

+- Antibacterial wipes x small packet

+- Tissues x small packet

+- 20 individually wrapped sterile adhesive dressings (assorted sizes);

+- Sterile eye pads x2

+- Finger bandage x2

+- two four individually wrapped triangular bandages (preferably sterile);

+- safety pins x6

+- Small (approximately 4cm x 4cm) individually wrapped sterile unmedicated wound dressings x2

+- Medium (approximately 12cm x 12cm) individually wrapped sterile unmedicated wound dressings x2

+- Large (approximately 18cm x 18cm) sterile individually wrapped unmedicated wound dressings x2

+- Scissors x1 pair

+- Microporous tape x1

+- Ice pack x1

+- Sick bag x1

+- Medical tracker incident reporting forms

+- 5.3 The First Aid coordinator is responsible for examining the contents of the first aid boxes.
+These are checked at least termly and restocked as soon as possible after use.
+Details of these checks are recorded.
 Extra stock is held within the school and items discarded safely after the expiry date has passed.
-We do not keep tablets, creams or medicines in the first aid box. - 5.4 Our first aid boxes are kept in the following places: Medical room, Reception Classroom, entrance to the Gym, PE office, Science room, Food Technology room. - 5.5 We take great care to prevent the spread of infection in school, particularly in the event of spillages of bodily fluids which we manage effectively by washing off skin with soap and running water, out of eyes with tap water and or an eye wash bottle, wash splashes out of nose with tap water, record details of any contamination, and seek medical advice where appropriate.
-For further information please see our Prevention and Control of Communicable and Infectious Diseases Procedures. - 5.6 First aiders take careful precautions to avoid the risk of infection by covering cuts and grazes with a waterproof dressing, wearing suitable powder free vinyl or nitrile gloves, using suitable eye protection and aprons where splashing may occur, use devices such as face shields when giving mouth to mouth resuscitation and wash hands before and after every procedure.
-They also ensure that any waste products are disposed of in a yellow clinical waste bag or box in line with procedures in 5.5.
+We do not keep tablets, creams or medicines in the first aid box.

+- 5.4 Our first aid boxes are kept in the following places: Insert locations of First Aid boxes.
+Medical Room, Reception Classroom, entrance to the Gym, PE Office, Science Room, Food Technology Room and Kitchen.

+- 5.5 We take great care to prevent the spread of infection in school, particularly in the event of spillages of bodily fluids which we manage effectively by washing off skin with soap and running water, out of eyes with tap water and or an eye wash bottle, wash splashes out of nose with tap water, record details of any contamination, and seek medical advice where appropriate.
+For further information please see our Prevention and Control of Communicable and Infectious Diseases Procedures.

-- 5.7 We ensure that any third party lettings or providers, including transport, have adequate first aid provision which complies with our standards.
+- 5.6 First aiders take careful precautions to avoid the risk of infection by covering cuts and grazes with a waterproof dressing, wearing suitable powder free vinyl or nitrile gloves, using suitable eye protection and aprons where splashing may occur, use devices such as face shields when giving mouth to mouth resuscitation and wash hands before and after every procedure.
+They also ensure that any waste products are disposed of in a yellow clinical waste bag or box in line with procedures in 5.5. - 5.7 We ensure that any third party lettings or providers, including transport, have adequate first aid provision which complies with our standards.
 For example, visiting sports clubs or schools. - 5.8 We ensure that any third party contractors, including catering and cleaning, working with us are aware of our policy and procedures.